 Feeding Guidelines

 There are standard guidelines for feeding your flock.
-However, you will establish your own system according to your personal experience and preferences, and the needs of your flock.
+However, you will establish your own system according to your personal experience, preferences, and the needs of your flocks.

 - Hatch – 8 weeks feed chick starter.
-Our hens have a breeding yard they hatch out in.
-Because of the confinement, I feed a little chick starter along with her layer.
-She cracks the layer up for them and teaches them how to eat.
+Our hens have a breeding yard in which they hatch out.
+Because of the confinement, I feed her with a quality organic layer, garden scraps, etc. She cracks the layer up for her chicks and teaches them how to eat.

 - 8 – 20 weeks change feed to grower – especially if you are raising dual purpose or meat birds.